 You already hire consultants.
 Why not hire a point person to oversee the compliance process?
 If that's not possible, split oversight between executives who have a large role in taxes.
 Either way, dedicated compliance and reporting oversight can catch process deficiencies before they become problems.

 Fully understanding how taxes function can allow leaders to articulate how taxes affect their organizations and how their staffs can accordingly plan fiscal strategies.
 For example, knowing the numbers and consequences of the effective tax rate illuminates the path to finding value in taxes.
 With this knowledge, cash taxes could be reduced or risk could be minimized.

-The Trump administration's plan to reduce taxes could serve as a springboard for such efforts.
-Tax cuts could have a profound impact on compliance costs, and finance leaders need to stay on top of the debate.
-Effective planning for the Trump proposal and existing tax regulations means educating employees about difficult topics, but the payoff is they can better shape your organization's strategic priorities.
+Tax cuts can have a profound impact on compliance costs, and finance leaders need to stay on top of this.
+Effective planning means educating employees about difficult topics, but the payoff is they can better shape your organization's strategic priorities.

 4. Leveraging Technology for Tax Work

 It's important to review how taxes influence technology and how technology influences taxes.
 For instance, how much tax information lies outside of your enterprise resource planning (ERP) system and is found on spreadsheets?